vivek7768/marvel-level-0-report/master.md

 * **Dynamic Fetching:** The app doesn't use a saved list; it talks to a live server to get the latest country data every time you search.
 * **Smart Search:** It uses a search button to trigger the request and pulls the exact text typed into the input field.
 * **Error Handling:** I added a `catch` block to show a helpful message if the country name is wrong or the box is left empty.
-* **Responsive Design:** The layout uses a clean card style that centers itself on the screen and works well on different devices.
 * **Live Data Display:** The app automatically shows the flag, capital, continent, population, and currency once the data is found.
 * **Number Formatting:** I used `toLocaleString()` to make large population numbers easy to read with commas.